judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-07-12-blumenau-brazil-travel-guide.markdown

 ---
 title:			In the south of Brazil, find Germany in the town of Blumenau
 date:			2017-07-12 10:00:15 Z
-categories:		Brazil
-tags:			brazil
+categories:		brazil
-  - craft beer
-  - santa catarina
-  - South America
-  - travel guide
-  - wine
+tags:			brazil, craft beer, santa catarina, south america, travel guide, wine
 author:			judsonlmoore
 excerpt:		Blumenau is the craft beer capital of Brazil, and is also in the heart of wine country, pulling cultural and architectural inspirations from Germany.
 layout:			post
 image:			../assets/images/